computational-genomics-lab/ProkAssembler/README.md

 ```
 # Requirements
-To run the pipeline Software/package/tool required to install:
+To run the pipeline the following Software/package/tool are the pre-requisites:

 - Python 3
 - Snakemake